dthakur/project-tango-coins/README.md

 Put together as part of NYC VR hackathon.

 Code is for information purposes only.
+As in, it's probably buggy.

 #### Game Idea